-Built more as a tourist attraction than anything else you are free to enter inside the small little tunnel like shed.
+While primarily a religious site, the cow is a statue over a Shiva lingam.
+It's being developed more as a tourist attraction these days.You are free to enter inside the small little tunnel like shed.
 If you leave a donation you can receive a drink of milk.
 Though you might have to ask for it too.
 There is no live cow.

-Continuing on the 40 or so meters down the cave and you'll come across the main Shiva temple which has a strict rule about no photography.
+Continuing on the 40 or so meters down the cave passing other small statues and shrines you'll come across the main Shiva temple which has a strict rule about no photography.
 There are guards or caretakers watching out for this.